galnnt/league-match-time-analysis/README.md

 Our p-value is: 0.9335

-Since the p-value is not less than the significance value of
+Since the p-value is not less than the significance value of $$\alpha = 0.05$$, we fail to reject the null.
-$\alpha = 0.05$
-, we fail to reject the null.
 It seems like the missingness of `goldat15` is not dependent on `result`.

 ## Step 4: Hypothesis Testing